logaretm/villus/docs/content/guide/queries.md

 # Queries

-You can query GraphQL APIs with the `useQuery` function or `Query` component after you've setup the [GraphQL Client](/setup.md).
-This guide will focus on using the composable API because it is more flexible and concise, everything covered in this guide can be done with the `Query` component.
+You can query GraphQL APIs with the `useQuery` composition function after you've setup the [GraphQL Client](/setup.md).

 ## Queries Basics